Seguin Township is committed to minimizing waste and providing effective, efficient service. Learn more about our waste management services below.

 Landfill + Transfer Sites - Hours + Locations |

 The Township of Seguin waste management system has seven transfer sites and one landfill site.
-Seguin Landfill site is located in Orrville at 23 Depot Road.
+Seguin Landfill site is located in Orrville at 39 Star Lake Road.
 Tipping fees will apply to the following as prescribed in Schedule "A" of Consolidated By-law No. 2011-059 Seguin transfer stations:

 |